 I consider myself a media literacy education diplomat: You can find my published writings slathered across a wide spectrum of academic audiences, including those of Society and Business Review, the Journal of Technology and Teacher Education, Library Trends, and Action in Teacher Education.
 In Spring 2013 I was awarded a sabbatical to finish my second book, titled Healthy Teens, Healthy Schools: How Media Literacy Can Renew Education in the United States (Rowman & Littlefield, 2015) that intertwines my interests across disciplinary borders: communication, technology, education, media literacy and the urgent need for health literacy among young people.

 In 2013, I celebrated my twentieth anniversary of teaching in higher education.
 That same year I was elected to serve as chairperson of an eclectic group of faculty comprising the Department of Secondary and Special Education at Montclair State University.
 As of September 1, 2015 I officially achieved the rank of full professor, which also kicked off my search for the Next Big Thing.
 In June 2016, I bid a fond farewell to teacher preparation (including the politics and bureaucracy of teacher certification in the state of New Jersey).
 In September 2016 I joined an accomplished and eclectic group of scholars and practitioners within the School of Communication and Media at Montclair State University.
-I am excited to join the current wave of innovative courses, programs, and spaces happening there.
-Stay tuned.
+In 2018, I founded and launched the Communication + Media Research Collaboratory (C+MRC) as a vehicle for innovation and incubation in research and teaching.

 So far my three greatest achievements are: 1) raising four children (which I find to be much more difficult than childbearing; 2) staying married for almost two decades; and 3) accomplishing 1 and 2 at the same time.

 Everything else is fairly simple.